Deadlines for each of the activities described below appear in the Postgraduate Timetable.

 Progress Report and Research Plan

 The second year is probably the most important period of PhD training.
 By now the project should be well defined and you will have acquired the skills required to collect, or calculate, meaningful data.
 As part of the Department's monitoring programme, students are asked to produce a short progress report and a brief outline of your future research directions.
 Combined, it should consist of not more than 2 pages (500-1000 words) outlining progress to date.
 If you have not yet completed your year 1 work, you should include an outline of how and when you intend to complete any outstanding tasks.
 Please include details of any Physics Graduate School (MPAGS, taught modules or approved alternatives) you have completed, and a plan for obtaining your remaining credits.

 You are also required to develop a more detailed and structured plan of work for the next 18-24 months of active research remaining before the thesis must be written.
 You should include appropriate intermediate milestones and your progress in completing your Transferable Skills modules.
 This should be presented as a Gantt Chart uploaded to SkillsForge.

-Your Progress Report and Research Plan should be agreed with your feedback supervisor by Week 4 of the autumn term and submitted via Moodle.
+Your Progress Report and Research Plan should be agreed with your feedback supervisor by Week 4 of the autumn term and submitted via SkillsForge.

 Where there are issues delaying progress or the plans are not satisfactory the Director of Graduates may require the student to also attend an interview.